NelsenEW/espdrone-clients/README.md

 - The edclient is unable to connect after the first connection.
 You have to restart the edclient and connect again.

 - The camera streaming is not implemented in the edclient.
 To see the camera stream, go to your browser and type `[YOUR DRONE's IP]/stream.jpg` (eg. 192.168.0.100/stream.jpg) on the address bar

+- We have tested on 2 different Mac devices, and ran into problems.